 - Guides are not necessary, however, private guides offer their services

-- Catch and retain large salmon permitted from August 1 to August 31, or until the limit of 70 large salmons is reached
+- Catch and retain large salmon permitted from August 1 to August 31, if the management threshold is reached

 - Number of zones: 11